 - 27% failed to maintain their playground surfaces properly

 This particular study looked at for-profit, non-profit, and in-home daycare centers.

 Signs of Abuse

-According to Kathleen Sigurdson, Attorney at Law, P.C., one of the tell-tale signs of abuse is restriction of parental access.
+According to experts., one of the tell-tale signs of abuse is a restriction of parental access.
 Parents should always have access to their children in daycare centers.
-If a daycare or an in-home care provider is restricting parental access, this should be a major red flag.
+If a daycare or an in-home care provider restricts parental access, this should be a significant red flag.